 Metropolitan New York is the most transit-intensive region in the United States, and a financially sound and reliable transportation system is critical to the region's economic well-being.
-New York City Transit (NYCT) consists of urban subway and bus systems, including paratransit services.
+New York City Transit (NYCT) consist of urban subway and bus systems, including paratransit services.
+The MTA consists of urban subway and bus systems, and bridge and tunnel facilities, all of which are affected by a myriad of economic forces.
+To achieve maximum efficiency and success in its operations, the MTA must identify economic trends and continually implement strategies to adapt to changing economic conditions.

-MTA system-wide utilization for 2022 exceeded the depths experienced in 2020, with ridership up by 589.3 million trips (61.8%) over the 2020 ridership level.
-Year-over-year improvements continued, with 2022 exceeding 2021 ridership levels by 332.0 million trips (27.4%), with ridership during the fourth quarter of 2022, up 40.9 million trips (10.9%) compared with the fourth quarter of 2021.
-For the fourth quarter 2022 compared with the fourth quarter of 2021, MTA New York City Transit subway ridership increased by 33.9 million trips (13.9%), and MTA New York City Transit bus decreased by 72 thousand trips (-0.1%).
+Preliminary MTA system-wide ridership for fourth quarter 2023 remained below the pre-pandemic level, with paid ridership down 215 million trips (-49.3%) below 2019 fourth quarter ridership.
+Year-over-year improvements continued, with 2023 exceeding 2022 paid ridership levels by 20.2 million trips (4.9%) during the fourth quarter.
+For the fourth quarter of 2023 compared with the fourth quarter of 2022, MTA New York City Transit subway ridership increased by 21.8 million trips (7.8%), and MTA New York City Transit bus paid ridership decreased by 7 million trips (-8%).